 1. Trapping Ignores the Attractants

-There are three possible reasons that a wild animal(s) is inhabiting your property: food, water, shelter (aka the attractants).
+There are three possible reasons that a wild animal is inhabiting your property: food, water, shelter (a.k.a. the attractants).
 It is one or more of these attractants that is luring wildlife to your property.
 The problem with trapping is that it removes the animal but not the attractant; providing a temporary fix, at best.
-And, because all wild animals are territorial, the vacancy created by the animal(s) who was trapped will quickly be filled by a transient animal(s) drawn to the same attractant.
-The only way to keep unwanted animals from inhabiting and/or continually accessing your property is by removing the attractant or removing access to the attractant, and by implementing the appropriate eviction and exclusion measures.
+And, because all wild animals are territorial, the vacancy created by the animals who were trapped and removed will quickly be filled by transient animals drawn to the same attractants.
+The only way to keep unwanted animals from inhabiting or continually accessing your property is by removing the attractant and/or removing access to the attractant - and by implementing effective and appropriate eviction and exclusion measures.

 2. Trapping Destroys Families and Orphans Babies